msbelaid/PlugBrain/README.md

 PlugBrain is an app that encourages regular breaks from distracting apps by blocking access at scheduled intervals.
-To regain access, you’ll need to solve a math challenge that adjusts in difficulty: the more frequently you use the apps, the harder the challenges become — but the longer you stay away, the easier they get.
+To regain access, you’ll need to solve a math challenge that adjusts in difficulty: the more frequently you use the apps, the harder the challenges become, but the longer you stay away, the easier they get.

 <div align="center">
   <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/1.png" alt="Screenshot 1" width="30%" />